BooruRamen/BooruRamen/README.md

 ### Key Features

-- **Smart Recommendations**: Content recommendations improve as you interact with the app
+- **Smart Recommendations**: Content recommendations improve as you interact with the app (likes, dislikes, time spent).
+- **Profile Analytics**: Detailed insights into your viewing habits, including top tags, engagement rates, and video watch time.
-- **Personal Preferences**: Your preferences are stored locally for privacy
+- **Personal Preferences**: Your preferences and history are stored locally for privacy.
-- **Tag-based Filtering**: Easily discover content using tag-based searches
+- **Tag-based Filtering**: Easily discover content using tag-based searches with support for whitelists and blacklists.
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Works on desktop and mobile devices with adaptive layouts.

 ## 🚀 Getting Started